grittypuffy/PACT/README.md

 We welcome contributions, expecially for improving the AI models and enhancing the prompt optimization process.
 Feel free to fork the repository, make changes, and submit a pull request.
 Contributions can involve feedback, reporting of bugs on our platform, documentation, design, code or infrastructure.

 ## License
 PACT is licensed under MIT license, thus allowing permissive usage for your needs.
+For more information, refer to the [LICENSE](LICENSE) file.